 Rehab Group launched our first wellness programme, Rehab Revitalise, in July 2021.
 This programme was designed to offer ongoing advice, support and guidance to our staff.

-Our Wellbeing Committee was also set up in 2021, made up of staff members from People and Culture, to focus on areas of social, mental, financial, and physical wellbeing.
+Our Wellbeing

+Committee was also

+set up in 2021, made

+up of staff members

+from People and

+Culture, to focus on

+areas of social, mental,

+financial, and physical

+wellbeing.

-During National Workplace Wellbeing Week in 2021, we provided over 50 events virtually, with more focus on wellbeing, meditation sessions and fitness classes. given feedback from previous events.
+During National Workplace Wellbeing Week in 2021, we provided over 50 events virtually, with more focus on wellbeing, meditation sessions and fitness classes, given feedback from previous events.

 We hosted live seminars with external partners such as Simon Forsyth (MIACP, Counsellor and Psychotherapist) on resilience.
+Furthermore, our pension provider and partners at APT delivered a retirement savings seminar to help staff understand their Rehab Group pension benefit.